pensierinmusica/hermes-js/README.md

     /middleware
 ```

-It makes sense to group your actions in different sections (e.g. “client” and “server”).
+It makes sense to group actions in different sections (e.g. “client” and “server”).
 This can be more or less granular depending on your project needs.
-Then each section should have a dispatcher and a list.
+Then each section contains its actions list and dispatcher.
 Finally, if you use any middleware store it in a separate sub-folder within its section.

 ## Examples

-Here are just a few examples of how Hermes can be used, although the power of this library lies in its flexibility and adaptability to different technologies.
+Here you find a few examples of how Hermes can be used, although the power of this library lies in its flexibility and adaptability to different technologies.

-Progressing through the different examples you might find references to code that is defined in previous examples (otherwise this section would become too long).
+Progressing through the examples you’ll find references to code that is defined in previous examples.

 ### React + Redux

-When used with Redux, you initialize the dispatcher by passing `store.dispatch` to it.
-Once the dispatcher has been initialized, any dispatched action should go through the dispatcher and not directly through `store.dispatch`.
+Initialize an Hermes dispatcher by passing it `store.dispatch`, and then use this dispatcher any time you want to dispatch an action (i.e. `store.dispatch` should not be directly used anymore).

 ```jsx
 // /actions/client/list.js